 Now, the important thing that we're going to get to a little bit later is medical claims can be made about the topical silver gel because that has been evaluated by the FDA and it can be sold as a drug and there are warnings on that appropriately.

-That is not true of his other nano-silver products.
+That is not true of his other nano silver products.

 He's trying to play fast and loose with which product is which.

-So Alex has gotten some sort of letter here that he's reading, but I don't think he read it before he went on air because he's not reading really important parts of it.
+So Alex has gotten some sort of letter here that he's reading, but I don't think he read it before he went on air because he's not reading really like important parts of it.

-I don't know what's going on here, but This is what he's using to sort of imply that his products are useful against the coronavirus.
+I don't know what's going on here, but this is what he's using to sort of imply that his products are useful against the coronavirus.

-Department of the Army Headquarters, United States Special Operations Command, Tampa Point Boulevard.
+But here's the deal: Department of the Army Headquarters, United States Special Operations Command, Tampa Point Boulevard.

-And it goes into Andrew C. Von Edenbach, Commissioner of Food and Drug Administration.
+And it goes into Andrew C. von Edenbach, Commissioner of Food and Drug Administration.

-And they go on to say that with antibiotic resistance and all the rest of it, we have found that this particular type of nanosilver is effective against SARS and a whole bunch of other stuff.
+And they go on to say that with antibiotic resistance and all the rest of it, we have found that this particular type of nano silver is effective against SARS and a whole bunch of other stuff.

 Then it goes on here.

-The Texas A&M System Health Science Center.
+The Texas A ⁇ M System Health Science Center.

-Because they don't want this type of stuff out for a lot of reasons.
+And it says confidential because they don't want this type of stuff out for a lot of reasons.

-And it goes over the fact and says, dear Secretary Ridge, and they go on to say the Office of Homeland Security, John B. Conley building.
+And it goes over the fact and says, Dear Secretary Ridge, and they go on to say the Office of Homeland Security, John B. Conley building.

-So that A&M is running a whole secret project for the government.
+So that A ⁇ M is running a whole secret project for the government.

-This report is that the coronavirus, like the SARS, same-family virus, Homeland Defense, put out the data that our product could kill that one.
+This report is that the coronavirus, like the SARS, same family virus, Homeland Defense, put out the data that our product could kill that one.

 We only received a copy of it because our testimony before Congress on malaria, and it was included in the addendum of the testimony.